 Thinking that you’re not big enough for that yet?

-If you’re signing independent work contracts and accepting payments, you’re already big enough and a freelance LLC would help you take your business to the next level.
+If you’re signing independent work contracts and accepting payments, you’re already big enough.
+In fact, a freelance LLC would help you take your business to the next level.

 The best business formation choice for independent contractors is to form a freelance LLC.